tungtuhoccode/.NET-API-Materials/README.md

-# Stock Application built using C# .NET API
+## Learning C# .NET API by building an API for stock trade platform